aineko-m/iveeCore/README.md

 ## Extending iveeCore
-If you extend the library with features that are generally useful and compatible with the goals and structuring of the project, Github pull requests are welcome.
+If you extend the engine with features that are generally useful and compatible with the goals and structuring of the project, Github pull requests are welcome.
 In any case, if you modify iveeCrest source code, you'll need to comply with the LGPL and release your modifications under the same license.

 To extend iveeCore to your needs without changing the code, the suggested way of doing so is to use subclassing, creating new classes inheriting from the iveeCore classes, and changing the configuration (iveeCore/Config::classes).
 Class names are looked up dynamically, so with the adjustment objects from your classes will get instantiated instead.